 - Hit the following three keys ‘Ctrl + Alt + Delete’ together.
 This will open a new screen, which shows five options.

 - Now, out of those five options, choose the ‘Open Task Manager’ option.
 As soon as you click on that option, then a new window having the name ‘Task Manager’ will come up.

 - Inside that new window, choose the ‘Details’ tab.
 Under this tab, you will get a list full of all the currently active processes.

 - Now, among those active processes, scroll down until you get the one having the name ‘AmazonAssistant’ and right-click on it.

 - Next, choose the ‘Open File Location’ option.
 Once the folder where the Amazon Assistant file is present opens, next, go to the Task Manager and end all the processes in relation to the assistant.

-- At last, clear all the contents within the Amazon Assistant folder and check if this problem appears or not when you open the web browser that were infected.
+- At last, clear all the contents within the Amazon Assistant folder and check if this problem appears or not when you open the web browser that was infected.